Deducteam/lambdapi/doc/options.rst

 **webserver:**

-The command ``webserver`` runs a webser at port 8080.
+The command ``webserver`` runs a webserver at port 8080.
 The webserver runs a web interface for locate/search queries.

 **Common flags:**